 -

-52-674 Linear AlgebraThis course is an introduction to the basic structure of proofs, linear equations and matrices, vector spaces, linear mappings, determinants, quadratic forms, vector products and groups of symmetries.
-Prerequisite: Mathematics 52-164, and one approved Mathematics or Computer Science course at the 200-level or above, or permission of instructor.
-(Annually) (NS)
+52-674 Linear AlgebraThis course is an introduction to the basic structure of proofs, linear equations and matrices, vector spaces, linear mappings, determinants, eigensystems, orthogonality, matrix decompositions and applications of linear algebra.
+Prerequisite: Mathematics 52-264, or permission of instructor.
+(Fall) (NS)

 -